 The mission of AVDA (Aid to Victims of Domestic Abuse) is to end family violence by advocating for the safety and self-determination of victims, promoting accountability for abusers and fostering a community response to abuse.

-In the next few years, we would like to enter a growth phase of adding more programs and assisting more victims.
 We envision a non-abusive and violence-free environment where relationships are based on mutual respect.

 Read more about us on GuideStar here.

 Our history at a glance

 AVDA was founded in 1980 by the National Council of Jewish Women Greater Houston Section as a non-residential domestic violence center to provide resources for thousands of battered women in need of legal advocacy.
 Recognizing that batterers must also receive rehabilitative services to end their abuse, AVDA added the Battering Intervention and Prevention Program (BIPP) in 1984, which became the first in the state to become fully accredited.Read About 1980's

 AVDA was founded by the National Council of Jewish Women – Greater Houston Section.
 NCJW continues to play a role in supporting AVDA by generously funding the NCJW Client Emergency Assistance Fund and through several leadership capacities.
 One of its first services was to provide a Legal Advocacy Project with an all-volunteer staff who collaborated in a space donated by the Gulf Coast Legal Foundation.

 AVDA hires a contract attorney to represent abuse victims who fall through the cracks of available services in family law litigation.